eddie1030/CommandLine/Lecture-1.md

 `mkdir` - create a new directory

 `touch` - create an empty file

+# Users and permissions

+You already know you're logged in to the terminal as a user (in our example bboy).
+On a ... ( tbc )

 # vim
 vim is an editor (like notepad on windows)